Go to the Students section

 Go to the Support us section

-The Foundation Stage is for students who do not meet the normal entry requirements for Stage I entry in to certain subjects, for example the Built Environment, Engineering, Science or Technology subjects, and for international students who do not have the normal entry requirements for other subjects in Stage I. If you are a Foundation Stage student, you must complete all its requirements before entering Stage I. This consists of 8 module credits including the Foundation compulsory module credits for the appropriate Foundation Subject.
-No modules that are passed in the Foundation Stage can be credited to or re-taken in Stage I.
+The Foundation Stage is for students who do not meet the normal entry requirements for year one entry into certain subjects.
+If you are a Foundation Stage student, you must complete all its requirements before entering year one.
+This consists of eight module credits including the Foundation compulsory module credits for the appropriate Foundation Subject.
+No modules that are passed in the Foundation Stage can be credited to or re-taken in year one.

 A programme consists of the modules taken over one or more semesters.

 A single module is a unit of study usually lasting one semester.
 A single Undergraduate module is worth 15 CATS (7.5 ECTS) and normally requires 150 hours of student study time for successful completion.
 A single PG module is worth 20 CATS (10 ECTS) and requires 200 hours of student study time for completion.

 A double module is a unit of study for which the academic content is twice that of a single module and for which twice the amount of credit is given.

 Each module has a specified level and will normally be taken in a certain stage of your course.
 For example, Level 3 modules are usually taken at Foundation level.
 Level 7 modules at Postgraduate Level.

 Compulsory must be taken and passed to satisfy the requirement of your award.

 OptionalAn Optional module counts towards the overall credit required for your award.

 PrerequisiteA Prerequisite module is one which must ordinarily be passed before taking a subsequent specified module.
 If you wish to register for a module, but have not taken or passed the pre-requisite, the Module Leader to discuss prior to registration.